umemotollc/www.yuriumemoto.com/scores.md

 **+Audio/Video  ¥2,000**

 People aged 23 or under with financial difficulty can get a score for free.
-Send name, purpose, (school if any), and score to desk@umemoto.org.
+Send your name, purpose, (school if any), and the piece(s) you’d like to desk@umemoto.org.

 <img src="https://www.yuriumemoto.com/pics/lost_sheep.png" alt="lost_sheep" width="150">